opensafely/documentation/docs/ehrql-new-tutorial.md

 ---8<-- "databuilder/wip-dataset-definitions/dataset_definition_minimal.py"
 ```

-!!! todo

-    Test this is correct.

-We always need to create a dataset that is has the name `dataset`.
-Lines of the format `from… import…` specify which of Data Builder's code and features we are using in our dataset definition.
+Lines of the format `from… import…` specify which of Data Builder's code and features
+to use in our dataset definition.
+Here, we use:

+* `Dataset` as provided by the query language, to create a dataset
+* the `patients` table

+We always need to create a dataset that has the name `dataset`.

 !!! todo